VCCT-PROG7312-2025-G3/MuniServicesApp.ST10226298/README.md

 - **Data Storage**: In-memory storage using List<Issue>
 - **File Handling**: OpenFileDialog for multiple file attachments

-## How to Compile and Run 🚀
+## How to Compile and Run

 ### Using Visual Studio (Recommended)
 1. Open `MuniServicesApp.sln` in Visual Studio
 2. Make sure you have .NET Framework 4.8 installed
 3. Press `F5` or click "Start" to build and run
-4. The main menu will appear - click "🚨 Report Issues" to get started!
+4. The main menu will appear - click "Report Issues" to get started!

 ### Using Command Line (Alternative)
 ```bash